What is candida overgrowth and what are the symptoms?

 The key to addressing a kapha candida condition is to ensure the strength of the agni in the stomach called jathara agni.
 This is best down by resetting the upper digestion with includes kindling acid production in the stomach with the coordinated production of bile from the liver and pancreatic and duodenal enzymes to complete the digestive process.

 To understand this process fully, I suggest you read my free Digestive Troubleshooting Guide eBook.

 To get started I suggest you reset the balanced production of stomach acid with either LifeSpa’s Warm Digest.
 Start by takin 1-2 before each meal.

 - Eat in a settled environment.

-- Eat three meals a day and avoid snacking (except for the between lunch and dinner yogurt lassi, below).
+- Eat three meals a day and avoid snacking (except for an afternoon yogurt lassi, below).

 - Eat only when hungry, after the last meal has been digested.
 Stop eating when you feel satisfied, but not yet full (about 1⁄2 to 3⁄4 full).

 - Sit quietly for at least five minutes after eating to promote digestion.

 - If dairy tolerant, take a lassi (yogurt mixed with water, 1:1, 1:2, or 1:4) during lunch and between lunch and dinner to promote digestion.
 It is best to make lassi with freshly made yogurt.
 While traditional lassi can be sweet or seasoned, with yeast issues, you’ll want to keep it savory, flavoring it with spices such as cinnamon, ginger, and cardamom, or salt, ginger, and cumin.

 - Avoid cold food or drinks, especially foods and drinks taken directly from the refrigerator.